jmichiel/megrok.navigation/src/megrok/navigation/README.txt

 -------------

 Context menus are meant to be used to show everything you can do (all views) with the current context.
+In fact all menus are context-sensitive, as a viewletmanager will only display viewlets that are appropriate for their current context.
 They are not implemented as IBrowserMenus, but implement the same use case.
 We'll first need some context to demonstrate